hellonico/niclojure/text/00_Welcome.md

 * How to interface with common cloud plateforms
 * Some introduction on how to use clojure for Android programming
 * Present Clojure for the .NET plateform and ClojureScript

+This book will not focus so much on the language, as to what you can easily do through the fantastic Clojure ecosystem.